OceanApocalypseStudios/rsml-docs/docs/index.md

 # Welcome to Red Sea Markup Language Docs
 !!! warning
-    The documentation for RSML is a work in progress.
+    This documentation refers to RSML v2.0.0+.
+RSML has changed a **lot** from v1.x.x to v2.0.0.

 **Red Sea Markup Language** is **the** powerful and robust fork of [MF's CrossRoad Solution](https://mf366-coding.github.io/documentation/mfroad/mfroad_1.0.html "MFRoad"), a ==language designed to dynamically interpret different logic paths based on the local host OS and CPU architecture.==

-RSML (short for Red Sea Markup Language) can currently be used in C# and Python, as well as in its own CLI.
+RSML *(short for Red Sea Markup Language)* can currently be used in C# and Python, as well as in its own CLI.
+We are currently working in the native C ABI as well, which will let you use RSML in whatever programming language you like (as long as it allows for C interop).

 > **This documentation is licensed under the GFDL.**
 >